+Thus $\mbox{Var}(\hat{R}_N)= O(\lambda)$ and the standard error of $\hat{R}_N$ is $O(\lambda^{1/2})$. \end{theorem} See \ref{appendix_proofs} for a proof of Theorem \ref{theoremVariance}.
 As is fruitful in settings like bandwidth selection for kernel density estimation, we can obtain specific results for the normal distribution and use these as a rough guide to the behaviour of similar distributions (e.g. Silverman's rule of thumb).
-In particular, we have for $n \to \infty$:

-We tabulate numerically obtained values of $g_{N,\rho}$ for the multivariate normal distribution for various values of $N$ and correlation parameter of the distribution, $\rho$, in table \ref{tableNormalVal} below (standard errors obtained via bootstrap).
+We begin by restating the result above for the bivariate normal distribution for $n \to \infty$ as: